 Tahiti is the commercial center and trading hub for the Tahitian pearl industry, but surprisingly there are no actual pearl farms located around the island of Tahiti itself.
 The cultured pearl farms are located in the blue lagoons of the surrounding islands of Tahiti.

-The cultured black pearl lagoons can be found in the Tuamotu-Gambier Archipelago which is one of the five archipelagos of French Polynesia, and stretches as far east as the Gambier Islands, and beyond French Polynesia to the west into the Micronesian Islands.
+The cultured Black Pearl lagoons can be found in the Tuamotu-Gambier Archipelago which is one of the five archipelagos of French Polynesia and stretches as far east as the Gambier Islands, and beyond French Polynesia to the west into the Micronesian Islands.

 Tahitian Pearls often referred to as Black South Sea Pearls typically range in size from 8mm to 16mm.
 If the pearls are smaller than 10mm they are considered "small" by industry standards and not as valuable as the larger size black pearls.
 The most popular size is 10mm - 12mm.
 Pearls above 13mm are considered large, rare and therefore more valuable.

 "Commercial farming started in the early 1960's by Jean-Marie Domard, who first began experimenting with the ‘Pinctada margaritifera’ using Japanese culturing techniques.
 In 1962, Mr. Domard successfully nucleated 5,000 oysters, and after three years harvested more than one thousand high-quality Tahitian pearls".
-J. Shepherd of PearlParadise.com
+(J. Shepherd of PearlParadise.com)

-Seeing a great potential for employment the French Polynesian government aggressively encouraged the development of new pearl farms.
+Seeing a great potential for future employment the French Polynesian government aggressively encouraged the development of new pearl farms.
 Entrepreneurs, Robert Wan of Chinese descent and Salvador Assel, a New York importer stepped in.
 While Wan purchased and expanded Tahiti Perles, a farming operation started by an Australian called William Reed, Asssel worked with Brouillet to expand his concern by building infrastructure and hiring expert Japanese pearl technicians.

-According to Goebal and Dirlam, (see reference below) this marked the first measurable success of a producer and distributor of Tahitian pearls or any pearls which had no Japanese affiliation.
+According to Goebal and Dirlam, (see reference below) this marked the first measurable success of a producer and distributor of Tahitian pearls or any Pearls which had no Japanese affiliation.

 References: